sisinflab/warprec/warprec/data/README.md

 └── val.tsv
 ```

-The single files are expected to be in the same format as regular data files.
-In this case, for pre-split data, training set and test set are required, validation split is optional.
+Each individual file is expected to follow the same format as unsplit dataset files.
+In this setup, both the training and test sets must be provided, while the validation set is optional.

 ### 📁 Reading side information from a local source